renjithbz/boonze/content/search-ads-library.md

     business.
 From initial assessment to creation to implementation, we do it.
 A clean library improves performance and reduces overlap.
 - title: Rework
-  content: We can leverage your (or our!) ad and keyword library to update it for
+  content: We can leverage your ad and keyword library to update it for changing advertisers,
-    changing advertisers, categories, trends, or ad types.
+    categories, trends, or ad types.
 Bring your existing taxonomy into the modern era with us.
 - title: Maintenance
   content: Boonze is eager to maintain your keyword and ad library.
 Here we can optimize
     at a category level, build out new categories, customize categories, or even apply